-After the scan is complete, Dr. Garza will review the images and confirm the exact body placement for treatment.
+After the scan is complete, the Radiation Oncologist will review the images and confirm the exact body placement for treatment.
 A body mold called a Vac-lok will be placed under the bottom half of the body.
 This mold will be wrapped and held around your legs and feet to create the exact mold.
 This individualized mold will be used for each treatment.

-After Dr. Garza has approved the images, the stickers will be removed and dot-sized tattoos will be made in place of the stickers.
+After the doctor has approved the images, the stickers will be removed and dot-sized tattoos will be made in place of the stickers.
 The tattoo marks are used by radiation therapists to ensure proper alignment for each treatment.
 This will conclude the CT simulation session.